ori-drs/quadruped_robcogen/README.md

 ```

 The generated code also depends on the Rigid Body Dynamics (RBD) interfaces available [as part of the pronto project](https://github.com/ori-drs/pronto/tree/master/pronto_quadruped_commons).
 This is a catkinized copy of the original code [here](https://bitbucket.org/robcogenteam/cpp-iitrbd/src/master/).

+## The `robcogen` CMake macro
+The [robcogen.cmake](cmake/robcogen.cmake) file defines the macro to be used within your custom `CMakeLists.txt` to generate the code for your robot.
+It takes two arguments:
+- `ROBOT_NAME` is the name of your robot, e.g., `fido.
+- `ROBOT_VERSION`(optional) is a convenience variable to have more flexibility on the description package name, e.g. with `2000_`  it would look for the `fido_2000_description` package to find the xacro of your robot.

 ## Build the Code for Your Robot
 To generate the code for your robot, create a catkin package that depends on